okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount-migration/index.md

 ## Use the Auth.js SDK

-To help you with your migration, for a limited time you can call endpoints of both versions of the API.
+For a limited time, customers that already use the deprecated API can call endpoints of both versions of the API.

 You can access the `idp` version using the [Auth.js SDK](https://github.com/okta/okta-auth-js).